beet-software/dorm/docs/docs/operations/reading.md

 # Read records

-Use one-shot repository methods when the application needs a completed result.
+Use a one-shot repository method when the application needs one completed result.
-Use stream methods when it needs a subscription whose lifetime it controls.
+Use a stream method when it needs to keep listening for values and controls how long that subscription stays active.

 ## Read one identity